Scheduler for Exchange Server

 - If you later want to update any of the meeting details (e.g. change the time of your meeting), you can do so by editing the meeting details in your Outlook calendar.
 All participants receive email updates

-- To cancel a meeting, find the the meeting details in your Outlook calendar and select Cancel meeting.
+- To cancel a meeting, find the meeting details in your Outlook calendar and select Cancel meeting.
 All participants who accepted the meeting receive email updates informing them that the meeting is canceled

 - Outlook 2010: If you are using this version of Outlook, and you create a repeating conference, you cannot later edit a single occurrence of that conference